Nam-Phathyuth/Nam-Phathyuth/README.md

 ## 💫 About Me: Certified Code Alchemis

-> "The only code without bugs is the code you haven't written yet." - Me, probably
+> "The only code without bugs is the code you haven't written yet." - Me, prolly

 <img src="https://media.tenor.com/I3RjM4xQO0kAAAAi/windows-error.gif" width="200" align="left"/>
 Backend developer turning caffeine into code and minor typos into full-blown outages.
 Breaking production with a single commit since the dawn of time.
 When I’m not debugging bugs I created, I’m busy overengineering solutions for problems that don’t even exist... yet. 🚀🔥